RedDudewithaknife/Odd-or-Even-Total/README.md

-# Odd-or-Even-Total
+# Odd or Even Total

+An even more complex calculator

+## Description

-Total Number is a calculator like game that sums 1 to the number you placed but instead you can chose the sum to be odd or even
+Similar to Total number but counts only odd or only even

+### Dependencies

+* PC

+### Executing program

+Press the green flag

+## Authors

+* Bennedict

+yourlocalhomelessman2#0390